-Bradford Manor is one of four age care facilities owned by Elsdon Enterprises Limited.
-Bradford Manor provides dementia level of care for up to 26 residents, with 23 residents on the day of audit.
+Thornbury House is one of four age care facilities owned by Elsdon Enterprises Limited in Dunedin.
+Thornbury House provides dementia level of care for up to 33 residents, with 29 residents on the day of audit.

 This provisional audit was undertaken to establish the level of preparedness of a prospective provider to provide a health and disability service and to assess the level of conformity of the current provider prior to the facility being purchased.
-A certification audit was completed with the service on 4 & 5 August 2022 and the consequent audit report was utilised as part of this provisional audit.
-The certification audit was conducted against the Ngā Paerewa Health and Disability Services Standards, and contracts with Te Whatu Ora.
-The audit process included the review of policies and procedures; sampling of resident and staff files; observations; interviews with residents, residents' family members, management, staff, and a general practitioner.
+The audit was conducted against the Ngā Paerewa Health and Disability Services Standard, and contracts with Te Whatu Ora New Zealand-Southern.
+The audit process included the review of policies and procedures; sampling of resident and staff files; observations; and interviews with family members, management, staff, and a general practitioner.